-Role Flagship Project Manager Reports to JU, Flagship Area Steering Committee and System and Innovation Programme Board (monthly summary, quarterly report) Roles and Responsibi lities Appointed by EU-Rail The Project Manager Coordinator.
-He/she i the grant agreement. is the central manager of the project and acts in coordination with the Project s responsible for the project and to achieve the defined project targets according to Every Flagship Project Manager needs a deputy.
-The responsibilities will be defined Mandate Overall responsibility for the project by the Executive Direc tor or his delegated representatives, on the basis of the agreement with each Required skills Project Steen Project Coordinator.
-Detailed responsibilitie Overall responsibilitie Overall responsibilitie Overall responsibilities Monitor and management of the second second es and rights: sibility and management of project organization, sub-project organization, akeholder management nanage the projects achievements (including project planning, resources, budget, ress reporting incl.
-KPI-monitoring, dissemination, and FA marketing activities) in A and in cooperation with the JU Program Management verall project plan (phases, milestones, inputs, outputs, deliverables), chair relevant meetings of all sub-projects, workstreams and change management activities required for the fect delivery for technical and project management issues c assessments (including implementation of measures for risk mitigation) ost / Funding Controlling Pl information r the management of the project reports, with any corrective action of all change requests Interfaces Flagship Project Steering Committee Flagship Project System Expert Sub-Project Managers, JU Programme Manager
+Role Flagship Project Manager Reports to JU, Flagship Area Steering Committee and System and Innovation Programme Board (monthly summary, quarterly report) Roles and Responsibi Appointed by EU-Rail Coordinator.
+He/she i is the central manager of the project and acts in coordination with the Project s responsible for the project and to achieve the defined project targets according to Every Flagship Project Manager needs a deputy.
+The responsibilities will be defined Mandate Overall responsibility for the project by the Executive Direc tor or his delegated representatives, on the basis of the agreement with each Required skills Project Coordinator.
+Detailed responsibiliti Overall responsion consortium, st Monitor and marisks, and progensite with the Generative statement of the construction of the statement of the coordination of successful progensities of the statement of the conduct of rises and getting / Coordination of Kenerative statement of the construction of the construction of Kenerative statement of the construction of Kenerative statement of the construction of Kenerative statement of the construction of the construction sibility and management of project organization, sub-project organization, akeholder management nanage the projects achievements (including project planning, resources, budget, ress reporting incl.
+KPI-monitoring, dissemination, and FA marketing activities) in A and in cooperation with the JU Program Management verall project plan (phases, milestones, inputs, outputs, deliverables), chair relevant meetings of all sub-projects, workstreams and change management activities required for the ject delivery for technical and project management issues assessments (including implementation of measures for risk mitigation) ost / Funding Controlling Interfaces Flagship Project Steering Committee Flagship Project System Expert Sub-Project Managers, JU Programme Manager

-• Internal Project Communication within project organization, sub-project managers /-teams • Represent externally the Flagship Project together with the Project Coordinator • Interface to other Flagship Areas • Escalation level for sub-project managers / members • Supports coordination of interfaces to other Flagship Areas Projects and Norm & Regulation authorities • Falls under the guidance of the System and Innovation Project Board
+Internal Project Communication within project organization, sub-project managers /-teams Represent externally the Flagship Project together with the Project Coordinator Interface to other Flagship Areas Escalation level for sub-project managers / members Supports coordination of interfaces to other Flagship Areas Projects and Norm & Regulation authorities Falls under the guidance of the System and Innovation Project Board